jtheisen/sqlizer/readme.md

 One tricky bit regarding elements is that sometimes they are themselves sets.
 In the last code snippet, `o.invoices` can be used as an argument to `from`, although it is really a `SqlElement` and not a `SqlSet`.
-It can still be used with proper type inferrence as long as the type is an array type.
+It can still be used with proper type inference as long as the type is an array type.

 On proper `SqlSet`s, however, we the fluent methods mentioned earlier, which are of course missing in `SqlElement`.
 It would be possible to insert them at